 5) America Day by Day by Simone de Beauvoir: Just before WWII ended, de Beauvoir traveled to America and took New York society and intelligentsia by storm.
 She was also having an affair with another writer, Nelson Algren, at the time.
 While there are lovely descriptive bits about American landscape, people and culture in this daily personal journal, it is, as one might expect, an existentialist view of America and the nature of travel.
 There are also many details about her own life — varied experiences that ran the entire gamut of emotions — both because of missing her home country and discovering new and exciting facets of her host country.
 Notably, too, there’s a refreshing lack of the macho-ness of the other travel books on this list.
 Having tried to read The Second Sex and failed to complete it, this book was definitely a lot more accessible for me.

 6) Coast to Coast by Jan Morris: Written in the 1950s, when Jan was still James, this post-WWII Mad Men era was an interesting one in the US.
-A time of prosperity, for sure, but, also, evolving socio-political times before the 1960s turned everything on its head.
+A time of prosperity, for sure, but also of evolving socio-political times before the 1960s turned everything on its head.
 It’s another one of those time capsule reading experiences.
-But, the prose, ah, the prose — rich and beautiful.
+But the prose, ah, the prose — rich and beautiful.

 7) Travels with Charley: In Search of America by John Steinbeck: An extraordinary writer trying to find ordinary America.
 Steinbeck was an older man in the 1960s and had written all his best work before he undertook this journey with his dog and a beat-up truck.
 But his powers of observation remained sharp as ever and the decade was one of the most interesting for the country — these two things alone make this a worthwhile read.
 Steinbeck had previously written many fine journalistic pieces and essays on America (see America and Americans).
 But, for me, the personal nature of these travels rank it higher.